Why It’s Important to Be Trained in ACLS

 Local Classes

 Your attendance at a local class provides a reliable way to obtain American Heart Association ACLS certification, and many hospitals prefer that method.
 In fact, some offer significant discounts to employees.
 The cost for the course may be as high as $200, so any discount is advantageous.
 Some educational institutions in your area may offer training in BLS and first aid as well as ACLS.
 When you choose a training course, keep in mind that most emergency services, as well as hospitals, require American Heart Association-approved ACLS certification.
-Classes that have the approval of AHA requires a hands-on skills test and a written exam.
+Classes that have the approval of AHA require a hands-on skills test and a written exam.

 Online Classes

 The convenience of taking classes online may appeal to you, but make sure to examine the description of the course.
 A search online may produce many websites that purport to offer ACLS certification, but the critical qualification that you need to see is verification that it has the approval of AHA.
-The effort and expense that you put into a course that does not have the approval from AHA may produce nothing of value to you, and it may create an embarrassing experience as well.
+The effort and expense that you put into a course that does not have approval from AHA may produce nothing of value to you, and it may create an embarrassing experience as well.
 Most medical facilities in the United States do not recognize any certification for ACLS other than AHA.

 If you prefer to study your classes online, you may find several that do have AHA approval.
 The ones who have it are proud of it, and their websites are sure to cite it as a qualification.
 Some sites advertise that they use AHA guidelines, but the assurance that you want to find is “AHA-approved.”